egoavara/error-c/README.md

 Until now, not now.

-Thanks for typescript `infer`, now we can guess what values ​​are needed for errors
+Thanks for typescript `infer`, now we can guess what values are needed for errors

+> If you're not using typescript, you don't need to use this package **at all**.

 Look at this, _it's also in the examples folder_.